JavaScript Execution Context

 10.2.1.1 PrepareForOrdinaryCall ( F, newTarget )

-The abstract operation PrepareForOrdinaryCall takes arguments F (a function object) and newTarget (an Object or undefined) and returns an execution context.
+The abstract operation PrepareForOrdinaryCall takes arguments F (an ECMAScript function object) and newTarget (an Object or undefined) and returns an execution context.
 It performs the following steps when called:

 1. Let callerContext be the running execution context.